-TORONTO – Cathy Logue, Managing Director of the Toronto office of Stanton Chase, has been elected to the Global Board of Directors for the Association of Executive Search & Leadership Consultants (AESC).
+TORONTO – Cathy Logue, Managing Director of the Toronto office of Stanton Chase, has been elected to the Global Board of Directors for the Association of Executive Search and Leadership Consultants (AESC).

 Founded in 1959, the AESC (www.aesc.org) is the voice of excellence for the executive search and leadership consulting profession worldwide, setting the standard for quality and ethics around the globe.
 AESC members range in size from large global firms and networks to boutique firms spanning more than 70 countries.